 In no time at all, you will be on the 69th Floor with large windows offering great views of the City.
 Unless the weather is terrible don’t linger and head straight up to the 70th Floor.
 Here you will be greeted with…

-For one you get an (almost) unobstructed view of central park, the Empire State building only allows a very obscured partial view.
+For one you get an (almost, and seemingly less so by the year) unobstructed view of central park, the Empire State building only allows a very obscured partial view.
 You also get to see the Empire State, and this provides an incredibly attractive iconic view of the City with downtown and the freedom tower behind it.
 It is a truly special place.
-The Freedom Towers enclosed indoor space just doesn’t provide the feel of a true outdoor observation deck and is our least favourite deck.
+The Freedom Towers enclosed indoor space just doesn’t provide the feel of a true outdoor observation deck and is our least favorite deck.

 On top of the Main Terrace is another raised floor.
-It is Smaller than the main deck so it’s not exposed to the same drops.
+It is smaller than the main deck so it’s not exposed to the same drops.
 This means the large Glass Panels are removed.
-Only a small Slightly above waist high fence/wall is in place.
-This puts you really on top of Manhatten with 360Degree views of the whole city.
+Only a small Slightly above waist-high fence/wall is in place.
+This puts you really on top of Manhattan with 360Degree views of the whole city.

-When you have finally had your fill of these staggering views.
-The lifts will whisk you off down to ground level where you can spend some time exploring the Centre with loads of shops and dining areas.
+When you have finally had your fill of these staggering views, the lifts will whisk you off down to the ground level where you can spend some time exploring the Centre with loads of shops and dining areas.

 How Long to the Top Of The Rock?

 Overall the trip to the top can take around 20-30 minutes.
 That’s from the entrance to the top.
-At busy times you can add 15-20 mins on that!
-It is a process however you are not stood queuing for that time but passing through the different elevators, corridors exhibitions security and photographers.
+At busy times you can add 15-20 mins to that!
+It is a process however you are not stood queuing for that time but passing through the different elevators, corridors, exhibitions security, and photographers.

 This doesn’t take into account the Time to get your timed ticket though.
-We use a CityPass and as such get to use the VIP Line which rarely has more than one person in it.
+We tend to use Attractions Passes and as such get to use the VIP Line which rarely has more than one person in it.
 For most people, the queues are still light.
-We would not expect you to queue more than about 10 Minutes for your ticket and often less.
+We would not expect you to queue for more than about 10 Minutes for your ticket and often less.
 The problem with this is that having got your slot.
 You will probably have to wait.
-The next few slots are usually sold out and you may have to wait up to an hour for the slot.
-Planning ahead is Key here.
-Either book your ticket in advance or go plenty of time before you want to go to the top and spend time exploring or maybe eating in the area.
-If you plan to go for sunset we advise booking ahead, either online or go in person.
-With a City pass, we go the day before when in the area and book then.
+The next few slots are usually sold out and you may have to wait up to an hour for the next slot.

 Feel free to spend as long as you like up there.
 There is no one checking if you have come down or not.
 So just enjoy the view.
 We spend quite a bit of time up the top waiting for Sunsets!